Jefferson Parish is named for Thomas Jefferson, who was President of the United States from 1801 to 1809.

 Contractor: Brice Building Company

 Description: The buildings face east and are glass, brick, concrete and steel structures.
-The complex consists of three buildings.
+The buildings are located in the center of Gretna and the complex consists of three buildings.
 The east front has a one story semi-circular entrance with a six story Administration Building on the south side, a five story rectangular Courthouse Building on the west side and a five story dark red colored brick District Attorney Building on the north side.
 The south building is constructed of buff colored brick with horizontal windows.
 The roof line is flat.
 The west building is constructed of buff colored brick and has a flat roof line.
 The building was originally constructed in 1969 as a two story structure and three more stories were constructed in the 1970’s.
 The building is the Thomas F Donelon Courthouse.
 The north building has large glass paneled sections on the north and south side.
 The first story has a recessed porch.
 The complex is named as the Jefferson Parish Government Center.

 Note: The previous courthouse was designed by Claude Hooton and constructed by R D Farnsworth in 1958.

 Location: 924 David Street / West Metairie Drive